 Having newer models is more attractive to see when a buyer comes to look at the house.
 If they see outdated and inefficient appliances, it is a turn-off.

 If you have new ones, then they get the feeling that the house is updated all around.
-Start with the air conditioner and heating system.
+Start with the strong portable air conditioner and heating system.
 These are big energy hogs so buyers want to see that they will save money.
 Air conditioning installation costs should be seen as an investment that pays off by adding more value to your home.